Inclusive playground at Whiteside Park to serve children with and without disabilities, city officials say

 The playground will be, she said, “a place children from across the community of all ages and abilities can gather together to play, explore and learn from one another.”

-In addition to the new playground, Tulsa Parks will convert one of the bathrooms inside the community center at Whiteside Park, 4009 S. Pittsburg Ave., into a fully accessible family restroom.
-The facility will include automatic doors, grab bars, and ADA-compliant bathroom fixtures.
+In addition to the new playground, Tulsa Parks will convert one of the restrooms in the community center at Whiteside Park, 4009 S. Pittsburg Ave., into a fully accessible family restroom.
+The facility will include automatic doors, grab bars and ADA-compliant fixtures.

-The playground plans also call for improving accessibility from the parking lot to the playground area and constructing handicap-accessible pathways to connect it to the wider trail system.
+The plans also call for improving accessibility from the parking lot to the playground area and constructing accessible pathways to connect it to the wider trail system.

 ACS Playground Adventures designed the inclusive playground, and the equipment is being provided by Landscape Structures Inc.